ATLANTA METROPOLITAN COLLEGE

 Catalog Description

-This course provides a conceptual and practical introduction to social science research methods.
+provides a conceptual and practical introduction to social science research methods.

 Course Goals

-Students read material, apply research methods and analyze sociological concepts and events.
-Students investigate current and historical issues utilizing their own experiences, and integrating these aspects in order to make connections across national, regional, cultural, and gender lines and develop steps that can be taken to improve communication, anticipate trends, and problem solve.
+and gender lines and develop steps that can be taken to improve communication, anticipate trends, and problem solve.

-Required Textbook: The Basics of Social Research (2008), 4th edition, by Earl Babbie, Thomson Wadsworth Publishing, ISBN - 13: 978-0-495-09468-5
+Research (2008), 4th edition, by Earl Babbie, Thomson Wadsworth Publishing, ISBN - 13: 978-0-495-09468-5

 Learning Outcomes

-1. Personal/Social Development
+1. Personal/Social

-a.
-Familiarize themselves with current and historical methods of social inquiry.
+themselves with current and historical methods

-b.
-Be able to understand and appreciate the diversity and commonalities among world cultures.
+understand and appreciate the diversity and commonalities

-c.
-Develop an ability toward being value free in their research and conduct scholarly research according to current ethical guidelines.
+being value free in their research and conduct scholarly research according to current ethical guidelines.

 2. Oral Proficiency

-a.
-Demonstrate confidence in ability to communicate orally and on paper
+in ability to communicate orally and on paper

 b.
-Contribute constructively to class discussion.
+Contribute constructively

-c.
-Use terminology appropriate to the Social Sciences.
+appropriate to the Social Sciences.

 3. Reading Proficiency